Mookienator/Game-Rating-Program/README.md

-# Game-Rating-Program
+## Introduction
-After playing a game you can log it on this program, giving your rating of it.
-Then you can view all of your previous rankings in a leaderboard and see your favourite games.
+An interactive journal to help you record your past games played.
+Look back at the leaderboard to see your favourite games along with many different useful stats about them